Stocks end mostly higher; Wendy's becomes latest meme stock - WTMJ

 The economy is still being distorted by the pandemic and its aftermath.
 Factories are still ramping up production, but it’s simply not quick enough to meet demand for a wide range of goods as people move past the pandemic.
 That has resulted in prices on everything from food to household staples rising.

-“Right now it’s just too many consumers taking too few goods,” Horneman said.
+“Right now it’s just too many consumers taking too few goods,” said Megan Horneman, director of portfolio strategy at Verdence Capital Advisors.

-Elsewhere in the market, Wendy’s jumped 24.9% as it seemingly joined a list of companies that have gained the attention of a group of highly active individual investors.
-Clover Health Investments soared 68.8%.
-Other companies that have seen their stock values soar and fall sporadically include AMC Entertainment, Blackberry and GameStop.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.